Cosmin-Hodor/AutoDeletus/README.md

 # AutoDeletus

-AutoDeletus is a World of Warcraft addon designed to automatically delete or sell unwanted items based on user-defined criteria.
+AutoDeletus is a World of Warcraft (WoW 3.3.5a 30300) addon designed to automatically delete or sell unwanted items based on user-defined criteria.

 It helps keep your inventory clean and organized by removing items that you don't need.